Estimates suggest that upwards of 80% of business information is unstructured data.

 The larger the dataset, the more attractive the object model, and as a result, object storage is gaining traction in industries as diverse as media and entertainment, life sciences, and oil and gas.

-According to Boris Evelson and Elizabeth Cullen, analysts at Forrester Research, cloud-based text analytics tools can be up and running in minutes, even if it takes rather longer to train algorithms to become productive.
+According to Forrester analysts Boris Evelson and Elizabeth Cullen, cloud-based text analytics tools can be up and running in minutes, even if it takes rather longer to train algorithms to become productive.
 As businesses can now run analytics in the cloud, there is a stronger case for keeping data in the cloud too.

-Performance requirements, though, will act to keep some unstructured and semi-structured datasets on-premises.
-Over the last decade, storage vendors have steadily improved the performance of network-attached storage – still the go-to architecture for on-premises, unstructured data.
+Performance requirements, though, will act to keep some unstructured and semi-structured datasets on-premise.
+Over the past decade, storage suppliers have steadily improved the performance of network-attached storage (NAS) – still the go-to architecture for on-premise, unstructured data.

-Clustered NAS can offer performance close to direct attached or SAN storage.
+Clustered NAS can offer performance close to direct-attached storage or a storage area network (SAN).
 Data that requires fast processing, such as real-time analytics or customer-facing systems, can be supported on NAS.

 And CIOs are likely to favour NAS, or on-premise object storage, where data security and compliance considerations rule out the cloud.
 In this case, policy requirements may well trump technical or cost considerations.